ABOUT THE MUSEUM

 To encourage local tourism, the museum grounds offer a breath-taking view over Portsmouth Olympic Harbour and Lake Ontario.
 Many of our visitors come by just to admire the limestone architecture that has made Kingston famous the world over as "the Limestone City".

 In 2003 the Penitentiary Museum won the "Rand McNally Best of the Road" Award.
 One of only 27 sites in North America to do so!
-In 2012, and 2014 through 2017, we received a Tripadvisor "Certificate of Excellence" based upon a visitor satisfaction rating of 4.5 out of 5!
-We are also proud of the fact that we are regularly rated among the top 3 museums in Kingston by readers of Kingston This Week in their annual "Reader's Choice Awards".
+Annually since 2012, we have received a Tripadvisor "Certificate of Excellence" based upon a visitor satisfaction rating of 4.5 out of 5!
+We are also proud of the fact that we are regularly rated among the top 3 museums in Kingston.
 Thanks folks!

 Join the more than 50,000 people per year who "do some time at" the Penitentiary Museum...it's time well spent!